Default Font Size Icon

 3. Reporting Procedures for CSAs

-1. Any CSA who wishes to report crimes in a way that maintains the confidentiality of the involved parties may do so by using the online incident report form.
+1. Any CSA who wishes to report crimes in a way that maintains the confidentiality of the involved parties may do so by using the online incident Report Form.

 2. The college public safety office reports Clery Act crimes or hate crimes using the departmental records management system software Simplicity in accordance with departmental procedures.

-3. Resident assistants in the residence hall should report Clery Act crimes through the completion of an incident report form or by one of the other methods described below.
+3. Resident assistants in the residence hall should report Clery Act crimes through the completion of an Incident Report Form or by one of the other methods described below.
 The director of student life or his/her designee is responsible for forwarding reports of Clery Act crimes or hate crimes to the college public safety office.

 4. The vice president of student affairs should report referrals for drug and liquor law offenses to the college public safety office on an annual basis for inclusion in the annual security and fire safety report.
 The vice president of student affairs is required to report all other Clery offenses and hate crime offenses in the manner described below.